Connect with us

 A road construction site.

-Road construction.
-The 10,000km roads project is expected to cost Sh300 billion.
+The road project is expected to cost Sh300 billion.
 PHOTO | FILE

 Nearly a year after the government unveiled plans to tarmac 10,000km of roads across the country, there is widespread scepticism about the project’s viability with pundits already predicting its failure.

-The ambitious project, which was rolled out by President Uhuru Kenyatta on July 30, 2014, will involve the tarmacking of 10,000km of roads in five years under annuity programme – with the initial 2,000km of small roads slated for completion within the 2014/2015 financial year.
+The project, which was rolled out by President Uhuru Kenyatta on July 30, 2014, will involve the tarmacking of 10,000km of roads in five years under an annuity programme – with the initial 2,000km of small roads slated for completion within the 2014/2015 financial year.

-The annuity concessions financing model, which is largely borrowed from India, will see contractors sourcing for loans guaranteed by the Treasury to design, build and maintain roads for up to eight years.
+The annuity concessions financing model, which is largely borrowed from India, will see contractors sourcing for loans guaranteed by the Treasury to design, build, and maintain roads for up to eight years.

-The project is expected to cost Sh300 billion, but projections show the interest payments would push up the cost to Sh351 billion by the time the last annuity payment is made in 2024.
+The project is expected to cost Sh300 billion, but projections show interest payments would push up the cost to Sh351 billion by the time the last annuity payment is made in 2024.

 However, two months before the end of the current fiscal year, the project has not moved forward despite the State having short-listed 49 companies to bid for the first 650km of roads – amid speculations that banks are shying away from bankrolling the project due to the ambiguity of the financing model.